 The story of the BFT is a story of friendship, best-friendship ♡

 Styled over decades and worn to shreds, the BFT is a re-creation of a favorite tee shirt shared between co-founders, Mae & Ku.
 Shared isn't exactly accurate, in truth, Mae was crashing on Ku's couch after a break-up and eventually started raiding her closet.
-The one thing never really went back in?
+The one thing that never really went back in?
 You guessed it, the BFT.
-Six years after borrowing it, Mae took the battered and The beloved tee traveled with Mae on a 6 month motorcycle trip to India with her new love, where she had a pattern made with the intention of recreating the tee for a Ku as a surprise gift.
+Six years after borrowing it, Mae took the battered and beloved tee to India on a 6 month motorcycle adventure with her new love.
+While there, she had a pattern made with the intention of recreating the tee for a Ku as a surprise gift.
 Well you know what they say about good intentions!
-It only took another 12 years, and the creation of FOUR, for Mae to reveal the original battered and well-loved tee and pattern to Ku.
-They lovingly recreated it together and are both wearing the Tee again, excited to share it with you!
+It only took another 12 years, and the creation of FOUR, for Mae to reveal the original well-loved tee and pattern to Ku.
+Together, it was lovingly recreated and both are wearing it again.
+And excited to share it with you!

 Made from the highest quality cotton in the world, in a beautiful, naturally occurring, undyed ecru color.
 Fairly-Traded, 100% Organic GOTS certified Peruvian Pima Cotton from Bergman Rivera.
 Produced by our partners at Art Atlas.